NISRA

 Challenges:

-3. Insufficient color contrast between the text and background
+3. Insufficient color contrast between text and background reduced readability.

 • I used WebAIM to test the color contrast of the NISRA website, and it failed WCAG standards for readability and accessibility.